-Providers must therefore remain aware of the significant airway risks posed from head and neck injuries and learn how to address them using safe and effective airway management techniques and tools
+Providers must therefore remain aware of the significant airway risks posed by head and neck injuries and learn how to address them using safe and effective airway management techniques and tools.

 Movement and body positioning

-Perhaps the most important aspect to treating someone who has a head and/or neck injury is ensuring you or the patient do not cause any further harm.
+Perhaps the most important aspect of treating someone who has a head and/or neck injury is ensuring you or the patient does not cause any further harm.
 This can easily occur with excess movement or poor positioning.

 Injuries to these areas have a higher likelihood of impacting the spine, so the patient must be fully immobilized.
-Assistance from a fellow responder is critical in these moments, as one can focus on preparing to treat the airway and other traumas, while the other can maintains the patient’s position and proper C-spine alignment (in the event of a suspected cervical spine injury).
+Assistance from a fellow responder is critical in these moments.
+One of you can focus on preparing to treat the airway and other traumas, while the other can maintain the patient’s position and proper C-spine alignment (in the event of a suspected cervical spine injury).
 Also, utilize the jaw-thrust maneuver when opening the airway.

 Intracranial pressure

-ICP may be difficult for an EMT to diagnose, but if it is suspected, it is vital that responders protect the patient’s airway, breathing and circulation to maintain an oxygen supply to the brain.
+ICP may be difficult for an EMT to diagnose, but if it is suspected, responders must protect the patient’s airway, breathing, and circulation to maintain an oxygen supply to the brain.
 ICP can occur suddenly, so quick and effective action can save a life.

 Respiratory distress and failure

 A thorough, yet efficient, assessment is key when beginning to treat a patient during an emergency, regardless of a head or neck injury, although it is crucial in these instances.
-When it comes to airway management, a responder must recognize the signs of respiratory distress.
-They include:
+When it comes to airway management, a responder must recognize the signs of respiratory distress:

 Additionally, stay alert for signs of respiratory failure and be prepared to intubate.
 Signs of failure include: